iainjreid/honest-workers/README.md

 For more detailed usage, please follow [this link](https://iainreid820.github.io/honest-workers/), where you can find the documentation generated directly from the source code.

 ## License
-This project is licensed under the GNU license, please see [the license](http://www.gnu.org/licenses/gpl-3.0.txt) for more information.
+This project is licensed under the MIT license.